Parents and Family

 The college experience impacts every student, and it is likely to alter family dynamics as well.
 There may be times when parents and family members feel anxious, frustrated, or challenged by events in a student’s life.
 Sometimes, these events may involve the student’s health or well-being.

-A student may benefit from counseling if he or she experiences:
+A student may benefit from counseling if they experience:

 - An overwhelming and possibly prolonged sense of sadness and helplessness